Do you want to work in marketing, communications, public relations or as a freelance copywriter?

 First, weed out unnecessary information (see below for advice on this).

-When you lack confidence, for instance at the start of a career, you do things you wouldn’t ordinarily do.
+When you lack confidence, like at the start of a career, you do things you wouldn’t ordinarily do.

 You worry about weeding in case something’s important so you keep too much in.
 Then you produce a thesis, not a press release.

-So many press releases cover two or three pages before the Notes to Editor and Background sections even start.
+So many press releases cover two or three pages before you even reach the Notes to Editor and Background sections.

 If something repeats itself it’s usually fine to edit the second mention out.